 1. The gaming experience is unbeatable

 For a hands-down incredible gaming experience you cannot beat a gaming PC.
-The potential for playing the likes of Battlefield and Overwatch at 60 frames per second or higher is really something.
+The potential for playing the latest FPS blockbusters at 60 frames per second or higher is really something.

 For the very best experience play games in 4K.
-You’ll need a 4K TV or monitor, while only the best graphics card – the NVIDIA GTX 980 Ti – will do.
-Grand Theft Auto V and Call of Duty: Advanced Warfare are among the 4K games available.
+You’ll need a 4K TV or monitor, while only the best graphics card – the Asus ROG Strix range will do.
+Witcher 3: Wild Hunt - Blood and Wine and Red Dead Redepmtion 2 are among the great 4K games available.

 2. Future-proof your gaming system

-7. You can play mod versions of your favourite games
+4. You can play modded versions of your favourite games

 For as long as games have been played on PCs, enthusiasts have created mods to make them better.